The way to develop the best that is in a person is by appreciation and encouragement

 Explanation

-Look, I’ve seen this play out for years in teams I’ve managed.
 The old-school method is to find the flaw and fix it, right?
 But that just puts people on the defensive.
-What Carnegie nailed is the psychology of it.
-When you appreciate someone’s effort, even if the result isn’t perfect, you’re fueling their intrinsic desire to do better.
+When you appreciate someone’s effort, even if the result isn’t perfect, you’re fuelling their intrinsic desire to do better.
 You’re not just building a skill, you’re building a person’s confidence.
 And a confident person?
 They take risks, they innovate, they go the extra mile.
-It’s a fundamental shift from being a critic to being a catalyst.
+This changes yourself from being a critic to being a catalyst.

 Reading Level45